It’s the big day. The envelope has dropped through the door, or the text pinged into the inbox.

 Don’t panic.
 It’s not the end of the world, and there are still plenty of options to explore.

 If you have any questions, have a chat with one of our expert advisers.
-They’ll be able to clarify issues and direct you to further support if it’s required.
-You can reach them on 0800 917 8000.
+They’ll be able to explain those options and direct you to further support if it’s required.

 It’s important to keep your child engaged, so they don’t lose faith and stay motivated.
 But there are a few things you could ask them: